Web users’ tastes change with time, and your existing website appearance needs to follow suit. Revamping your old website can have multiple benefits.

 8. Test Extensively on a Temporary URL

 You can carry out all the above steps on your existing site, but we recommend you don’t do that.
-Instead, make it a point to copy your site content to a temporary URL and then proceed with the changes.
-This way, your old site will remain active while you make changes to the new one.
+Instead, make it a point to copy your site content to a temporary URL and proceed with the changes.
+Your old site will remain active while you change the new one.

 Successful domain migration automatically leads to an increase in traffic.